Non-myopic learning in repeated stochastic games: Experts

-When player $-i$ deviates and conditions (1-2) hold, $i$ punishes $-i$ for the remainder of round $t$, and continues to do so in subsequent rounds until $-i$'s payoffs are at least $\delta$ less than they would have been had $-i$ not deviated.
-We chose this punishment mechanism because RSGs are inherently noisy in practice.
-The associate's payoffs are often uncertain, and the reward and transition functions of RSGs can be non-deterministic.
-In such situations, being more lenient helps avoid cycles of unnecessary punishment.
+To punish player $-i$'s harmful deviations, player $i$ plays its minimax strategy for the remainder of round $t$, and continues to do so in subsequent rounds until $-i$'s payoffs are at least $\delta$ less than they would have been had $-i$ not deviated.
+We adopt this punishment mechanism since the associate's payoffs are often uncertain, and rewards and transition functions in RSGs can be non-deterministic.
+More leniency can sometimes eliminate cycles of unnecessary punishment.

-Since the attack strategy can also be computed in polynomial time, a leader strategy can be built in polynomial time.